 "I don't know, maybe it's the fact that he's an ex-Cobra Viper?"

 "Says you.
 I might have a different opinion."

-"I'm not saying to give him anything top-secret, just something he can cut his teeth on."
+"I'm not asking that he guard the president, just give him something he can cut his teeth on."

-"Alright, I'll put the kid on the list.
-But if he shits on the carpet, you're cleaning up the mess."
+Beach sighed.
+"Alright, I'll let the kid in, but if he shits on the carpet, you're cleaning up the mess."

 "My command style doesn't allow for relaxing.
 What do you know about being second-kick anyway?"

-"Face-time?
-This coming from a man wearing a ski-mask?"
-Stalker folded his arms.
-His smirk broadened into a lopsided grin.
+"Face time?
+This coming from a man wearing a ski mask?"
+Stalker's smirk broadened into a lopsided grin.